 Think about how much plastic you have in your home.
-There’s packaging from the Amazon Prime order you got yesterday, plastic shopping bags from the grocery store, yogurt tubs, ketchup bottles – and the list goes on.
+There’s plastic packaging from the Amazon Prime order you got yesterday, plastic shopping bags from the grocery store, deli tubs, takeout storage containers – and the list goes on.

 There’s also plenty of plastic in your body.
-Citing research published in Environmental Science and Technology, National Geographic reports the average person consumes 39,000 to 52,000 microplastic particles each year.
+A 2019 study in Environmental Science and Technology found that the average person consumes 39,000 to 52,000 microplastic particles each year.
 It’s still unknown how consuming this much plastic affects our health.

 The good news is there are many ways to reduce our impact and use less plastic.
-It starts by better understanding how much plastic we actually consume and where it all goes when we’re done with it.
+It starts by better understanding the amount of plastic we actually consume and where it all goes when we’re done with it.

 Plastic, Plastic Everywhere